hiloqo/Hinput/README.md

 - **If you are using Unity 2019**, you have access to the preview of Input System.
 It should not be enabled by default, however it is not compatible with hinput.
 Here is how to check which system you are using : In the Edit menu, click Project Settings, then navigate to Player > Other settings > Configuration, and make sure that Active Input Handling is set to Input Manager.

+- **To uninstall hinput**, simply go to Tools > hinput > Uninstall hinput.
+This will remove hinput’s controls from your InputManager, however it will not delete hinput’s files.
+You can undo this action at any time by simply clicking Tools > hinput > Setup hinput again.

 # License